gamedevware/charon/docs/advanced/commands/data_export.rst

       This mode ensures that the exported graph of documents remains valid by including any necessary additional documents to avoid any broken references.

    publication
-      Same as `--mode normal`, but all non-essential data will be stripped.
-      The result of the export can be safely loaded within the game with the :doc:`generated code <../../gamedata/generating_source_code>`.
+      Same as `--mode normal`, but shaped for the game: localization for languages outside `--languages` is stripped, and the file level ``ToolsVersion``, ``RevisionHash`` and ``ChangeNumber`` fields are written into the output.
+System schemas and the project settings document are kept - the :doc:`generated code <../../gamedata/generating_source_code>` requires them and refuses to load a file without them.

    extraction
       Export only the specified `--schemas` without exporting any referenced documents.